Harshad-Gore/ArtistPortfolio/README.md

-# 🎨 Kunal - Visual Artist & Video Editor Portfolio
+# 🎨 Kunal - Creative Director & Video Editor Portfolio

 Welcome to the digital playground of **Kunal Garud** - where pixels meet perfection and frames tell stories! 🎬✨